AdrianVucko/Student-service/README.md

 Back end:
 api- Protected by token.
 It is used to retrieve, modify, delete and add data for all components except login and registration. authenticate- Used to retrieve and add users to the login and registration component.

+"prezentacijazagithub.mp4" is a video presentation of the app.